microsoft/r-server-loan-credit-risk/dba.md

         </div>
     </div>
     <div class="col-md-6">
 When a financial institution examines a request for a loan, it is crucial to assess the risk of default to determine whether to grant it.
 This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
-Find [more information](input_data.html) about the data here.
+View [more information about the data.](input_data.html)
       <p/>
       <p>